dzianisv/ai-coding-supervisor/README.md

 - Create files, write tests, run tests, and fix issues
 - Mark tasks as completed in `tasks.md`
 - Commit changes to git
+- Automatically retry on Claude usage limits and API failures
 - Optionally use OpenAI for reflection and quality analysis

 ### Features